top of page

 The Discomfort of Saying No

-It's common to feel uneasy about saying no. The fear of hurting someone’s feelings or being labeled as unhelpful can leave you feeling guilty.
-Even those who are seasoned in the art of boundary-setting experience a pang of discomfort.
+It's common to feel uneasy about saying no. The fear of hurting someone’s feelings or being labeled as unhelpful can leave you feeling guilty and conflicted.
+This emotional distress can be heightened in social, professional, or family situations where expectations run high.
+Even those who are boundary-setting experts can experience a pang of discomfort, because declining a request often brings a surge of anxiety about the potential consequences that may follow.

 People Pleasers and the Fear of Saying No